crawl3r/lazyssti/README.md

 A lazy approach to chaining other golang bins together.
 Not made to replace the likes of qsreplace chains, just another option.

 lazyssti attempts to identify the templating engine once a vulnerable parameter has been found.
 This hasn't been heavily tested in the wild but the logic worked locally on vulnerable apps.
 Any issues or derps, please let me know!

+### Thanks

+Big thanks to Hakluke, I used Hakrawler's (https://github.com/hakluke/hakrawler) concurrency and picked at the concurrency/goroutine code to patch mine.
+The speed increase is insane!
+Who'd have thought that more than 1 thread was faster than a single thread?!

 ### Installation

 ```